cointrade-ai/technical-paper/README.markdown

 - **Position Management**: Open or close positions directly (e.g., “Open a 0.1 BTC long position at market price” or “Close all ETH/USDT positions”).
 Commands are executed via [Binance APIs](https://www.binance.com/en/binance-api) with confirmation prompts.
 - **Automated Portfolio Rebalancing**: Configure rebalancing strategies by specifying target allocations (e.g., “Rebalance to 50% BTC, 30% ETH, 20% USDT monthly”).
 The AI executes rebalancing based on predefined rules or market conditions.
 - **Interactive Guidance**: Receive optimization suggestions (e.g., “Increase position size to 2% for higher volatility pairs”) and market updates (e.g., “Positive sentiment detected for BTC from recent [X](https://x.com/) posts”).

-**How to Use**:

-- Access the “Chat” section from the sidebar to open the AI chat interface.
-- Ask questions about agent strategies or market conditions (e.g., “Explain the current BTC/USDT trade”).
-- Issue commands to modify strategies, open/close positions, or set rebalancing rules.
-- Review AI responses and confirm actions via confirmation prompts.
-- Save frequently used commands as templates for quick access.

 ### Comprehensive Metrics Suite